RunOnFlux/fluxstorage/README.md

-# Flux Store
+# Flux Storage

 Storage for huge Env variables and Commands for FluxOS.

 FluxOS has safety limitations on maximum payload size to not overload the network.
-Applications that require huge payloads in its environment variables or commands are then so advised to use flux store to fetch this payload.
+Applications that require huge payloads in its environment variables or commands are then so advised to use Flux Storage to fetch this payload.

-In later implementation Flux Store can also be used for secrets management.
+In later implementation Flux Storage can also be used for secrets management.

 Protections and authentications on endpoint will be added to later implementations even from an instance requesting data.